purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-Interview-Questions/interview-questions.md

 | Useful for classification and regression | Used for clustering                    |
 | This is a supervised technique     | This is an unsupervised technique     |

+## 🌟 Question 24

+**What is the time series?**

+Time series is a particular sequence of data observations in successive order collected over a period.
+It usually does not need any maximum or minimum time input.
+It basically forecasts target values based solely on a known history of target values.
+It is used to predict time-based predictions such as signal processing, engineering domain- communications and control systems, and weather forecasting models.

+## 🌟 Question 25

+**What is stemming?**

+Stemming is a normalization technique that removes any affix joined to a word, leaving it in its base state.
+It makes text easier to process.
+It is commonly used in information retrieval, an important step in text pre-processing and text mining applications.
+Stemming can be used in various NLP tasks such as text classification, information retrieval, and text summarization.

+## 🌟 Question 26

+**What is Lemmatization?**

+This is a normalization technique that converts a word into a lemma form, or the root word, which is not the stem word.
+It is a process in which a word is reduced to its base form, but not similar to stemming; it considers the context of the word and produces a valid word.
+Lemmatization is quite difficult compared to stemming because it requires a lot more knowledge about the structure of a language; it's a much more intensive process than just trying to set up a heuristic stemming algorithm.
+Lemmatization is often used in natural language processing (NLP) applications to improve text analysis and feature extraction.

+## Question 27

+**What is an Outlier?**

+An outlier is an observation that is significantly different from the other observations in the dataset and can be considered as an error that should be avoided in data analysis.
+However, they also give insight into special cases in our data at certain times.

+## 🌟 Question 27

+**What is a PCA?**

+PCA means Principal Component Analysis, and is mainly used for dimension reduction.
+It is a statistical technique used to reduce the dimensionality of large datasets while retaining as much information as possible.
+In other words, it identifies patterns and correlations among variables and summarizes them into a smaller set of uncorrelated variables called principal components.
+PCA is commonly used in data preprocessing and exploratory data analysis to simplify data visualization, identify outliers, and reduce noise in the data.
+It is also used in machine learning and pattern recognition applications to improve model performance by reducing the number of features used in the analysis.

 ## Reference
 - https://www.turing.com/interview-questions/machine-learning